chuigda/CoreBlogPHP-NG/content/research/io-monad-kiddies-wcsndm.md

     innerFn world0 = (value, world0)
 ```

-> Interlude
+> ### Interlude
 >
-> And contrary to imperative languages, `return` is just a normal function, it just lifts a normal value into a monadic value, and does not really "return from the current function".
+> And contrary to imperative languages, `return` is just a conventional function, it just lifts a normal value into a monadic value, and does not "return from the current function".
 For example, you can write code like:
 >
 > ```haskell
 > example :: IO ()